 You’d be better off playing a smaller game that you have positive expected value in than playing a higher game that you’d lose in…even if your bankroll would allow you to play it.
 All of this talk about bankroll management assumes that you are a winning player.
 If someone is a losing player then BRM would only prolong the time until they are broke.

 But enough theory, let me really show you why BRM is vital:

 Let’s say you only have $100 to your name and you sit in this $100NL game.
 As we know 1BI is nowhere close to good BRM, and here’s why.
 Say EP open-shoves for $100 and it folds to you with AA in the BB.
 This is a great situation and the easiest call in the world!
-And for whatever reason, villain shows us he has KK which we obviously crush!
+And for whatever reason, villain shows us he has KK (instead of a poker range which contains KK along with a other starting hands) which we obviously crush.

 However, like most poker situations, even though we are crushing our opponent he still has some equity and will win this hand a portion of the time.
 In fact, his KK has 18% equity against us which means not only will we lose 18% of the time…but we’ll actually be dead broke 18% of the time.
 And while this is an extreme example, just losing your poker bankroll 18% of the time would be awful.
 Again, it’s tough to play poker if you don’t have any poker money!

 And just to show you something, here is a poker variance calculator from PokerDope.com If we plug in some simple numbers we can visualize possible downswings and variance within a sample.
 Let’s plug in a 3BB/100 winrate, a standard deviation of 75, and a sample size of 100k hands.
 You can change all of these numbers to match your own…such as if you know your WR is different or the standard deviation from your poker database is different.

 But with these numbers we see two big things: